To detect an abnormal testosterone level in males and females:

 Testosterone is the main sex hormone (androgen) in men.
-It is responsible for male physical characteristics.
-Although it is considered to be a "male" sex hormone, it is present in the blood of both men and women.
-This test measures the level of testosterone in the blood.
+Although it is considered a "male" sex hormone, it is present in the blood of both men and women.
+However, testosterone levels are normally much higher in men than in women.
+This test measures the level of testosterone in your blood.
+It is measured as total testosterone, either alone or in combination with free testosterone and/or bioavailable testosterone.

-Testosterone is mainly produced by special endocrine tissue (the Leydig cells) in the male testicles.
+Testosterone is mainly produced by the male testicles.
 It is also produced by the adrenal glands in both males and females and, in small amounts, by the ovaries in females.

-Testosterone production is stimulated and controlled by luteinizing hormone (LH), which is manufactured by the pituitary gland.
-Testosterone works within a negative feedback mechanism: as the testosterone level increases, LH production decreases, which slows testosterone production; decreased testosterone causes increased production of LH, which in turn stimulates testosterone production.
+Testosterone production is stimulated and controlled by luteinizing hormone (LH), which is made by the pituitary gland.
+Testosterone works within a negative feedback loop:

-Testosterone levels are diurnal, peaking in the early morning hours (about 4:00 to 8:00 am), with the lowest levels in the evening (about 4:00 to 8:00 pm).
-Levels also increase after exercise and also decrease with age.
+Testosterone levels are diurnal, with the highest (peak) levels occurring in the early morning hours (about 4:00 to 8:00 am) and the lowest levels occurring in the evening (about 4:00 to 8:00 pm).
+Levels also increase after exercise and decrease with age.

-About two-thirds of testosterone circulates in the blood bound to sex-hormone binding globulin (SHBG) and slightly less than one-third bound to albumin.
-A small percent (less than 4%) circulates as free testosterone.
-The free plus the albumin-bound testosterone is the bioavailable fraction, which can act on target tissues.
+About two-thirds of testosterone circulates in your blood bound to the protein sex hormone binding globulin (SHBG) and slightly less than one-third is bound to the protein albumin, the most abundant protein in the blood.
+A small percent (less than 4%) circulates as free (not bound to protein) testosterone.
+Free testosterone plus the testosterone that is bound to albumin is the testosterone that can act on target tissues.
+This is called bioavailable testosterone.

 In many cases, measurement of total testosterone provides a healthcare practitioner with adequate information.
 However, in certain cases, for example when the level of SHBG is abnormal, a test for free or bioavailable testosterone may be performed as it may more accurately reflect the presence of a medical condition.

-The testosterone test may be used to help evaluate conditions such as:
+The testosterone test may be used, along with tests for other hormone levels, to help evaluate conditions such as:

-In men, the test may be ordered when infertility is suspected or when a man has a decreased sex drive or erectile dysfunction.
-Some other symptoms include lack of beard and body hair, decreased muscle mass, and development of breast tissue (gynecomastia).
-Low levels of total and bioavailable testosterone have also been associated with, or caused by, a greater presence of visceral fat (midriff or organ fat), insulin resistance, and increased risk of coronary artery disease.
+In men, the test may be ordered when infertility is suspected or when you have a decreased sex drive or erectile dysfunction.
+Some other symptoms of low testosterone include lack of beard and body hair, very small testicles, decreased muscle mass, and development of breast tissue (gynecomastia).

-In boys with delayed or slowly progressing puberty, the test is often ordered with the FSH and LH tests.
-Although there are differences from individual to individual as to when puberty begins, it is generally by the age of 10 years.
-Some symptoms of delayed puberty may include:
+In boys with delayed or slowly progressing puberty, or very early puberty, the test is often ordered with the FSH and LH tests.
+Although there are differences among boys as to when puberty begins, it is generally between ages 9 and 14.
+Testing may be ordered when these common physical signs of puberty in boys developer early or later:

-In females, testosterone testing may be done when a woman has irregular or no menstrual periods (amenorrhea), is having difficulty getting pregnant, or appears to have masculine features, such as excessive facial and body hair, male pattern baldness, and/or a low voice.
-Testosterone levels can rise because of tumors that develop in either the ovary or adrenal gland or because of other conditions, such as polycystic ovarian syndrome (PCOS).
+In females, testosterone testing may be ordered when you have irregular or no menstrual periods (amenorrhea), are having difficulty getting pregnant, or appear to have masculine features, such as excess facial and body hair, male pattern baldness, and/or a low voice.

 The normal range for testosterone levels in men is broad and varies by stage of maturity and age.
-It is normal for testosterone levels to slowly decline, usually after age 30.
-Testosterone may decrease more in men who are obese or chronically ill and with the use of certain medications.
+It is normal for testosterone levels to slowly decline, usually starting after age 30.
+This is a normal part of aging and typically doesn't cause health problems.

-A low testosterone level (hypogonadism) may be due to:
+A low testosterone level (male hypogonadism) may be due to:

 Increased testosterone levels in males can indicate:

-In women, testosterone levels are normally low.
+In women, testosterone levels are normally much lower than in males, and there are different ranges of normal for women than men.
 Increased testosterone levels can indicate:

-Alcoholism and liver disease in males can decrease testosterone levels.
-Drugs, including androgens other than testosterone and steroids, can also decrease testosterone levels.
+Alcoholism in males can decrease testosterone levels.
+Drugs, such as androgens other than testosterone, can also decrease testosterone levels.

 Prostate cancer responds to androgens, so many men with advanced prostate cancer receive drugs that lower testosterone levels.